semantic-graph/js2graph/docs/README.md

 As we can see, the use-def map is used to facilitate the generation of graph, but the major heavy-lifting work is done by the custom DFA.

+## Literature Review

-## Compare with Def-Use Chain Analysis
+## Def-Use Chain Analysis

-What if we use use-def information verbatim instead of doing inter-procedural data analysis?
-Essentially, we need to compute the global or instance namespace on-the-fly by backtracking with the use-def map.
+Can we use use-def information directly instead of doing inter-procedural data analysis?
+The answer is probably no, since the information we need to compute (global/instance API access path) requires _propagating_ some data along a control-path with the help of the use-def map.

 For example:

 ```javascript
 console.log("x");